 The Internet is based on national infrastructures which are connected together by an international backbone.
 These are licensed by national governments and co-ordinated by international agreements.
 The cables and switching centres (links and routers) are owned and operated by an amalgam of large public and private corporations.
 The individual end-user is the infinitely inferior party in any contract for the provision of Internet service.
-In fact, any such "contract" is not really a contract: it is simply an ultimatum.
+In fact, any such "contract" is not really a contract: it is an ultimatum.
+The ISP simply makes its customer "an offer he can't refuse".
 The end-user either accepts it or is excluded from the Internet.
 This to me is very unhealthy, as is evinced by the insurmountable obstruction encountered whenever one attempts to terminate or change such a "contract" of service.
 This is to say nothing of the disruption caused by the incessant telephonic pestering to upgrade one's service.

 An alternative to the established Internet infrastructure is starting to emerge, at least outside densely populated city and urban areas.
 It is based on a particular way of using wireless networks.
 Such networks are usually set up by groups of enthusiasts and other non-profit entities.
 Consequently, access to this potentially global network is free to participants.
 Each merely has to provide his own wireless router.
 If I were to become a participant, I would not make a server version of my ideal PC.
 Rather, I would put my local LAN switch, router and server in a separate full-tower computer case, together with a wireless unit.